mdn/content/files/en-us/web/api/rtcrtpsender/replacetrack/index.md

 as the sender's source with a new {{domxref("MediaStreamTrack")}}.

 The new
-track must be of the same media kind (audio, video, etc) and switching the track should not require negotiation.
+track must be of the same media kind (audio, video, etc.) and switching the track should not require negotiation.

 Among the use cases for `replaceTrack()` is the common need to switch